MMichaelVdV/PolyStab/README.md

 #### POLYSTAB: INDIVIDUAL-BASED MODELING TO STUDY POLYPLOID ESTABLISHMENT FROM AN ECO-EVO PERSPECTIVE

-This repository contains the individual-based model and accompanying Pluto notebooks with toy simulation for my master dissertation.
+This repository contains an individual-based model and accompanying Pluto notebooks with toy simulations to study polyploid establishment from an integrated eco-evolutionary persepective.

 Notebooks:
 - scaling_phenotype.jl: More in depth look at phenotype scaler